 Inclusive Learning: Caring for Animals

-Our inclusive learning program gives students with a variety of needs the opportunity to learn about how we care for animals at the zoo.
+Inclusive Learning: Caring for Animals program gives students with a variety of needs, the opportunity to learn about wildlife and habitats.
+Immerse students in a safe, supported environment and discover how we care for unique animals at Werribee Open Range Zoo.

 We have the ability to support students with: